A candidate must receive a total of 270 electoral votes to win a presidential election.

 an administrative system that relies on a set of standardized rules and procedures to conduct business

-the agreement of two political parties.
+the agreement of two political parties that are usually in opposition of each other

 Social Studies: Our Political System - Flashcards